vincentlaguna/learn-c-cpp/README.md

 - Nested for-loops, multiple initialization in a for-loops
 - Using scientific notation, create an electron charge calculation
 - Function conventions
-- Function call by value,
+- Function call by value and by reference
 -

 What I have learned in C++: